sumitgupta7132/ProjectFriday/README.md

 # ProjectFriday
-Friday is virtual(Expert System) assistance Using python
+Friday is virtual personal assistance , it is generally a expert system  which work on certain conditions